onap/dcaegen2/docs/sections/design-components/DCAE-MOD/DCAE-MOD-User-Guide.rst

 **The prepared Sample Request body for a component dcae-ves-collector looks like so –**

-See :download:`VES Collector Spec <./Sample-Input-Files/Request-body-of-Sample-Component.json>`
+See :download:`VES Collector Spec <./Sample-Input-Files/Request-body-of-Sample-Component_v3.json>`

 **The prepared Sample request body for a sample data format  looks like so -**

 See :download:`VES data Format <./Sample-Input-Files/Request-body-of-Sample-Data-Format.json>`

+Similar updates should be done for other specification and data-formats files

 **d.
-To onboard a data format and a component**
+Onboard data format and component-spec**

 Each component has a description that tells what it does.